-Prerequisite: ENGL 102
+Prerequisite: ENGL 102 | F

 The course is a survey of the historical and religious events of the Middle East.
-The focus will center on a general study of the major periods in the history of the Middle East from before the Christian Era until the present from an historical, sociological and political viewpoint.
-The highlights of the course will include the period before the Christian Era, the advent of Christianity, the rise of Islam and the early Arab conquests, the Caliphate period, the disunity of the tenth to thirteenth centuries, the Ottoman empire, transformational reforms, the rise of nationalism, the Arab-Israeli conflict, and the Gulf Wars.
+The focus will center on a general study of the major periods in the history of the Middle East from before the Christian Era until the beginning of the 20th century from an historical, sociological and political viewpoint.
+The highlights of the course will include the period before the Christian Era, the advent of Christianity, the rise of Islam and the early Arab conquests, the Caliphate period, the disunity of the tenth to thirteenth centuries, and the rise and fall of the Ottoman empire.

-MEST 275/475 SPECIAL TOPICS IN MIDDLE EASTERN STUDIES
+MEST 275/475 | SPECIAL TOPICS IN MIDDLE EASTERN STUDIES (3-0-3) Upon demand